While millennials respond to digital donation appeals, the baby boomer generation overwhelmingly prefers direct mail.

 Use adjectives and adverbs sparingly, and avoid abbreviations or acronyms.

-While your fundraising letter should be short and sweet, you should never compromise on quality.
+While your solicitation letter should be short and sweet, you should never compromise on quality.
 Always print your letters on high-quality paper and mail them in durable envelopes.
 And don’t forget to brand your letter to your organization.
 At the very least, include your logo in the header.

 6. Make it Easy to Read